nyuad-robosub/nr22-software/src/deps/svo/README.md

 # SVO
-Out of all the solutions permissible for mono/stereo with/without IMU, SVO is fast, consistent & does not refix its path (leading to sudden teleportations).
+Among the solutions for mono/stereo with/without IMU, SVO is fast, consistent & does not refix its path (leading to sudden teleportations).
 It does not implement SLAM, which eliminates the computational overhead.
 It's a bit old but seems to be what we need (the svo_pro used is modern however, with good documentation & support for Ubuntu 18 & 20).

 SVO can possibly be used on both the front and bottom camera, giving us two streams of velocity odometry.